 In Harris County, prosecutors even go after first-time defendants for soliciting prostitution as if they have committed a serious crime.
 Rarely are such defendants given a chance to choose pre-trial diversion, unlike those who face other first-time charges.

 In Harris County, pretrial diversion enables a first-time defendant with no previous criminal case to admit guilt before trial in exchange for pretrial diversion status.
 That status can involve participation in a community service program.

 Upon completing such programs, defendants can have their criminal case dismissed and may get their case expunged (removed) from their record.
 In this way, first-time defendants can learn their lesson without facing an arduous trial, and the judicial system is spared the time and expense of trying another case.

 But if a first-time defendant solicited prostitution in Harris County, reason falters and hysteria reigns — with pre-trial diversion impossible to get.
 That makes it even more important to engage an experienced Houston criminal defense attorney.

 Hire an Experienced Houston Sex Crimes Lawyer

-Defendants in Harris County, Fort Bend County and Montgomery County can contact the Neal Davis Law Firm today for a free and confidential legal review of their case — at no obligation.
+Defendants in Harris County, Fort Bend County and Montgomery County can contact the Neal Davis Law Firm today for a confidential legal review of their case — at no obligation.

 Neal Davis often gets charges reduced or dropped before trial, or gains acquittal for defendants who go to trial.

-Contact us now for your free case review.
+Contact us now for your case review.
 Get Neal Davis and get results.